Santa Barbara City College: Athletics

 The college's athletic teams are known as the Vaqueros.
 Santa Barbara competes as a member of the California Community College Athletic Association (CCCAA) in the Western State Conference (WSC) for all sports except football, which competes in Southern California Football Association (SCFA).
 City College offers intercollegiate athletic competition with nine men sports and eleven women's sports.

 Santa Barbara City College has won 11 CCCAA State Championship with the women's water polo team being the most recent winner in 2017.
 Under the leadership of Athletic Director Rocco Constantino in 2017–2018, the Vaqueros finished tenth in the state of California in the NATYCAA Cup Standings, which measures the overall success of the athletic program on the state level.
 They were the highest ranking Western State Conference school in these standings.
 This represented the best showing for SBCC in the Cup's history.
 In 2017–2018, the Vaqueros won a WSC-leading six conference championships.
 The SBCC Vaqueros soccer and football teams play at the 10,000-capacity La Playa Stadium in Santa Barbara.

-A number of SBCC alumni have gone on to play professional sports in America.
-This group is highlighted by Jesse Orosco, Tyler Gilbert, Dylan Axelrod, Delwyn Young, Gary Woods, Lemmie Miller and Scott Randall (Major League Baseball), Larry Moriarty, Mitch Wishnowsky and Booker Brown (National Football League) and Don Ford (National Basketball Association).
+A number of SBCC alumni have gone on to play professional sports.
+This group is highlighted by Jesse Orosco, Tyler Gilbert, Dylan Axelrod, Delwyn Young, Gary Woods, Lemmie Miller, and Scott Randall (Major League Baseball); Larry Moriarty, Mitch Wishnowsky, and Booker Brown (National Football League); and Don Ford (National Basketball Association).
 Orosco is a member of the CCCAA Hall of Fame, along with former SBCC coaches and administrators Pat Moorhouse and Bob Dinaberg.

 In 2019, the Santa Barbara City College established the SBCC Vaqueros Hall of Fame to recognize athletes, coaches, contributors and teams from their past.
-The inaugural Hall of Fame Class of 2019 includes former head coaches/administrators Bob Dinaberg, Pat Moorhouse and Bud Revis, student-athletes Booker Brown, Gary Woods, Marina Gomez and Debbie Ekola and the 1977 State Champion Women's Track & Field team.
+The inaugural Hall of Fame Class of 2019 included former head coaches/administrators Bob Dinaberg, Pat Moorhouse and Bud Revis; student-athletes Booker Brown, Gary Woods, Marina Gomez, and Debbie Ekola; and the 1977 State Champion women's track & field team.